csound/manual/docs/opcodes/xin.md

 category:Signal I/O:Software Bus
 -->
 # xin
-Passes variables to a user-defined opcode block,
+Passes variables to a user-defined opcode block.

 The _xin_ and _xout_ opcodes copy variables to and from the opcode definition, allowing communication with the calling instrument.